More About Forest School at ACE

 We do not want to give our pupils just a taste of something which they may find exciting and inspiring, only to limit this experience to an end of year reward or a field trip, we want to provide an environment where our pupils can find their passions, explore them and ultimately share them with their friends, their families and the wider community.
 Our pupils will have the opportunity to learn where their food comes from, how to grow it and even how to cook it, strengthening their chances of leading healthy and sustainable lives.

 Forest Schools refers to a style of teaching that has its roots in Scandinavia, where preschool children spend their days outside in a woodland environment engrossed in hands on, child led learning experiences.
 The child led aspect of forest schools is perhaps the most crucial element with the outdoor environment facilitating the vast number of learning styles that children benefit from.

-Our very own Mrs Hornby and Miss English are both Level 3 qualified Forest School practitioners.
-Their programmes will take place both on school site in our very own forest school, as well as in the nearby location of John Leigh Park.
+Our very own Mrs Hornby is a Level 3 qualified Forest School practitioners.
+The programmes will take place both on school site in our very own forest school, as well as in the nearby location of John Leigh Park.
 During a series of forest schools sessions, the range of activities can vary widely with the interests of participants but a typical set of sessions could include:

 - Den building

 - Ethereal art